The Cosmic Web from Perturbation Theory: Introduction

 \section{Introduction}

-The cosmic web is the LSS pattern that emerges as a manifestation of the action of gravity in an expanding background Universe.
+The cosmic web is the large-scale structure (LSS) pattern that emerges as a manifestation of the action of gravity in an expanding background universe.
 It is shaped according to the cosmological information content set in the initial conditions of cosmic times.

-The scientific community is putting special effort into mapping the three-dimensional distribution of matter in the Universe through galaxy surveys such as DESI \cite[][]{DESI}, EUCLID \cite[][]{Euclid}, J-PAS \citep{2014arXiv1403.5237B}, or the Nancy Grace Roman Space telescope \cite[][]{2015arXiv150303757S}.

-The clustering of the large-scale structure (LSS) yields powerful constraints on the standard cosmological model, e.g., the nature of dark energy \citep[e.g.][]{2016arXiv161100036D}, primordial non-gaussianities \citep[see, e.g.,][]{2019BAAS...51c.107M}, and neutrino masses \citep[see, e.g.,][]{2019JCAP...11..034C}.
+The scientific community is putting special effort into mapping the three-dimensional distribution of matter in the Universe through galaxy surveys such as DESI \cite[][]{DESI}, EUCLID \cite[][]{Euclid}, J-PAS \citep{2014arXiv1403.5237B}, and the Nancy Grace Roman Space telescope \cite[][]{2015arXiv150303757S}.
+The clustering of the LSS yields powerful constraints on the standard cosmological model, such as the nature of dark energy \citep[e.g.][]{2016arXiv161100036D}, primordial non-Gaussianities \citep[see, e.g.,][]{2019BAAS...51c.107M}, and neutrino masses \citep[see, e.g.,][]{2019JCAP...11..034C}.

-Since the observable Universe is unique, one needs mock catalogues for a robust analysis.
-These permit the computation of covariance matrices and to study of systematics in the observational data.
-However, the computation of mock catalogues is usually costly, and only a few can be done \citep[see, e.g.,][]{2012MNRAS.426.2046A,2015MNRAS.448.2987F,2019MNRAS.487...48C}.
-In this context, bias mapping techniques at the field level emerged as a solution to save enormous computational resources while maintaining high accuracy, such as \texttt{PATCHY} \citep[][]{2014MNRAS.439L..21K,2015MNRAS.450.1836K} applied to the BOSS data \citep[][]{2016MNRAS.456.4156K} or EZmocks \citep[][]{2015MNRAS.446.2621C} applied to the eBOSS data \citep[][]{2021MNRAS.503.1149Z}.
+Since the observable Universe is unique, one needs mock catalogues of it in order to perform robust analyses.
+Such catalogues permit the computation of covariance matrices and the study of systematics in the observational data.
+However, the computation of such a mock catalogue is usually costly, and only a few can be done \citep[see, e.g.,][]{2012MNRAS.426.2046A,2015MNRAS.448.2987F,2019MNRAS.487...48C}.
+In this context, bias mapping techniques at the field level have emerged as a solution to save enormous computational resources while maintaining high accuracy.
+Such examples include \texttt{PATCHY} \citep[][]{2014MNRAS.439L..21K,2015MNRAS.450.1836K}, applied to the BOSS data \citep[][]{2016MNRAS.456.4156K}, and EZmocks \citep[][]{2015MNRAS.446.2621C}, which was applied to the eBOSS data \citep[][]{2021MNRAS.503.1149Z}.
 More recently, the \texttt{BAM} code has been designed to learn the complex bias relation from reference simulations \citep[][]{2019MNRAS.483L..58B,2020MNRAS.491.2565B,10.1093/mnras/stac671}.
-These techniques can also accurately map the Lyman-$\alpha$ forest \citep[see e.g.,][]{2021ApJ...921...66S,2022ApJ...927..230S}.
+These techniques can also accurately map the Lyman-$\alpha$ forest \citep[see, e.g.,][]{2021ApJ...921...66S,2022ApJ...927..230S}.
 All the methods mentioned above require a dark matter field defined on a mesh.
-The accuracy of that matter distribution will determine the precision of the mock catalogues.
+The accuracy of that matter distribution determines the precision of the mock catalogues.